ungerts/madr/template/template.md

 * Good, because [argument b]
 * Bad, because [argument c]
 * … <!-- numbers of pros and cons can vary -->

+## Validation <!-- optional -->

+[Describe how compliance with the decision can be verified.
+E.g. review, ArchUnit test]

 ## Links <!-- optional -->